QtCurve/qtcurve/Bugs.md

 8. PyQt5, Musescore and (occasionally) QtCreator seg fault on exit in a QtDBus destructor even when QtCurve is not linked to QtDBus.
 9. KScreenLocker has rendering problems.
+10. QtCurve preference background blur has some problem
+11. combobox list background no blur.